 Patients with a “likely deficient” vitamin D status had nearly double the likelihood of testing positive for COVID-19 compared to those with a “likely sufficient” vitamin D status, per a study on a single testing center published in the journal JAMA Network Open.

-Researchers gathered data of 4,314 patients tested for COVID-19 at University of Chicago Medicine between March 3 and April 10, 2020.
+Researchers gathered data from 4,314 patients tested for COVID-19 at the University of Chicago Medicine between March 3 and April 10, 2020.
 A total of 489 patients had their vitamin D levels measured in the year before getting tested for COVID-19.